 • Olive Oil – To help tenderize the beef and add a little flavor while searing.

-• Aromatics – Onions and garlic create a base of savory flavor.
+• Aromatics – Yellow onions and fresh garlic (not garlic powder) create a base of savory flavor.

 • Paprika – Add just a pinch for a little heat and extra depth.